jochym/qe-doc/README.md

 suitable for the day-to-day research work (it is actually a slimmed down and cleaned up version of my working environment).

+The information concerned with local configuration at the University of Saskatchewan is included on the [USASK NiPy page](http://homepage.usask.ca/~bas627/nipy/Nipy.htm).

 Alternatively, we have prepared a [VirtualBox](https://www.virtualbox.org/wiki/Downloads) image of a
 [fully installed and configured system](http://wolf.ifj.edu.pl/~jochym/NiPy-VirtualBox-appliance.ova).